ros-controls/roscon2022_workshop/README.md

 ##### 🗒 Setting up URDF using XACRO for a robot

-For any robot that is used with ROS/ROS2 URDF description is needed.
+For any robot that is used with ROS/ROS2 an URDF description is needed.
 This description holds information about kinematics, visualization (e.g., for Rviz2) and collision data.
-This description is are also used by popular ROS2 high-level libraries like, MoveIt2, Nav2 and Simulators.
+This description is also used by popular ROS2 high-level libraries like, MoveIt2, Nav2 and Simulators.

-In this excercise we will focus on setting up the description using XACRO format which is highly configurable and parameterizable and generally better to use then static URDF format.
+In this excercise we will focus on setting up the description using the XACRO format which is highly configurable and parameterizable and generally better to use than the static URDF format.

 ##### Task